SlavaElizarov/NeuralSDF/README.md

 This repository contains a range of models that can be used for surface reconstruction and generation, based on [neural fields](https://arxiv.org/abs/2111.11426).

-We highly recommend to read this survey [Neural Fields in Visual Computing and Beyond](https://arxiv.org/abs/2111.11426) to get a better understanding of the field.
+We highly recommend to read this survey [Neural Fields in Visual Computing and Beyond](https://arxiv.org/abs/2111.11426).

 The models've been unified and consolidated into one place for convenient comparison and experimentation.
 Each model has been implemented as a separate class, allowing for easy integration into your own projects.
 Additionally, for each model, a configuration file including all parameters is provided, as well as a training script.